microsoft/vcpkg/docs/about/faq.md

 You can save some disk space by completely removing the `packages\`, `buildtrees\`, and `downloads\` folders.

 ## How is CMake used internally by vcpkg?
-vcpkg uses CMake internally as a build scripting language.
+Vcpkg uses CMake internally as a build scripting language.
 This is because CMake is already an extremely common build system for cross-platform open source libraries and is becoming very popular for C++ projects in general.
 It is easy to acquire on Windows, does not require system-wide installation, and legible for unfamiliar users.

 ## Will vcpkg support downloading compiled binaries from a public or private server?
 We would like to eventually support downloading precompiled binaries, similar to other system package managers.